creative-area/eslint-config/README.md

 ## License

-These ESLint configurations are distributed under the MIT license.
+These ESLint configurations and the code used to generate them are distributed under the MIT license.

 [dependency-image]: https://img.shields.io/david/creative-area/eslint-config.svg?style=flat-square
 [dependency-url]: https://david-dm.org/creative-area/eslint-config